leoniemclaughlin7/cafe-board/docs/README.md

 * The navigation bar is seen on all pages of this booking site.
 * It changes depending if the user is logged in or not.
-* When the user is not logged in it contains links to the home, menu, register and sign in page.
+* When the user is not logged in it contains links to the home, menu, games, register and sign in page.
-* When the user is logged in it shows links to the home, menu, booking, sign out and profile page.
+* When the user is logged in it shows links to the home, menu, games, booking, sign out and profile page.
 * When hovered over the links change colour to the sites background colour.
 * To the left hand side of the navigation bar the name and the logo for café-board can be seen.
 This logo is clickable and will return the user back to the home page.